gerrit-coder/test/README.md

-# Coder-Gerrit Integration Test Environment
+# Coder Test

-This directory contains scripts and configuration files to set up a complete test environment for the Coder Workspace Gerrit plugin, including proper CORS configuration and Terraform-based workspace management.
+This directory contains scripts and configuration files to set up a complete test environment for the Coder Workspace Gerrit plugin with Terraform-based workspace management.

 ## 🚀 Quick Start